 In July 2015, the UK Government (advised by the Expert Committee on Pesticides or ECP) granted such an authorisation to the NFU, after the initial application was refused because it was not sufficiently targeted.
 The authorisation allowed use of a restricted seed treatment for 120 days in Suffolk, Cambridgeshire, Bedfordshire and Hertfordshire.

-A similar application from the NFU and the Agriculture and Horticulture Development Board (AHDB) for 2016 was refused: the two organisations had sought emergency authorisation for products containing neonicotinoid active substances for use as seed treatments on winter OSR to control Cabbage Stem Flea Beetle (CSFB).
+In 2016, a similar application from the NFU and the Agriculture and Horticulture Development Board (AHDB, a statutory levy board, funded by farmers, growers and others in the supply chain and managed as an independent organisation) was refused: the two organisations had sought emergency authorisation for products containing neonicotinoid active substances for use as seed treatments on winter OSR to control Cabbage Stem Flea Beetle (CSFB).

 Farmers Weekly reported in January 2017 that – because of ongoing problems with CSFB - the NFU had applied to use neonicotinoid pesticides on 11% of the OSR crop in 2017.
 On the NFU website, the NFU vice-president, Guy Smith, set out the farmers’ case.

 The ECP considered the application at its meeting on 11 April 2017.
 In its advice to Ministers, the ECP drew attention to gaps in the information provided by the NFU and also expressed concern about whether the emergency use would be sufficiently “limited and controlled”.
 The ECP also examined the information submitted about risks to pollinators.

 Farming minister George Eustice announced in April 2017 that, taking account of the ECP’s advice, Defra had rejected the applications, as the ECP had concluded that neither met the requirements for emergency authorisation.